An explicit prime geodesic theorem for discrete tori and the hypergeometric functions: Introduction and the main results

 To state the result, we need a generalization of the Jacobi polynomial: For $\alpha=(\alpha_1,\ldots,\alpha_d)\in\mathbb{R}^n$, $\beta\in\mathbb{R}$ and $k\in\mathbb{Z}_{\ge 0}$, define

 where $(a)_k=\frac{\Gamma(a+k)}{\Gamma(a)}$ is the Pochhammer symbol with $\Gamma(x)$ being the gamma function, $|\alpha|=\alpha_1+\cdots+\alpha_d$ and, for $a,b,c_1,\ldots,c_d\in\mathbb{R}$,

 is the Lauricella multivariable hypergeometric function of type $C$.
+Notice that, though $F^{(d)}_C$ is in general an infinite series, $P^{(\alpha,\beta)}_{d,k}(x)$ is actually a polynomial (of degree at most $k$) in $x$ because of the specialization $a=-k$.
 Remark that $F^{(1)}_C$ is equal to the Gauss hypergeometric function ${}_2F_{1}$ and hence $P^{(\alpha,\beta)}_{1,k}(x)$ coincides with the classical Jacobi polynomial.
 When $d=2$, $F^{(2)}_C$ equals the Appell hypergeometric function $F_4$.
 It is worth commenting that, if $\alpha\in(\mathbb{Z}_{\ge 0})^2$, then the above generalized Jacobi polynomial $P^{(\alpha,\beta)}_{2,k}(x)$ can be expressed by the generalized hypergeometric function ${}_4F_3$ (more precisely, see \eqref{for:P2} in Example~\ref{ex:d=2}).
 However, for general $d\ge 3$, we can not confirm such degeneracies.